5 Underrated Things Everyone Should Learn To Be A Better Boyfriend or Girlfriend

 Take going to a party.
 There’s always that moment when you worry if you’re partner is going to sink or swim.
 You worry about whether they’ll be ok when you go to the bathroom, only to return and see them enraptured in conversation and totally enjoying themselves.

 You see them talk, tell stories, laugh.
 All while other people listening intently.
 It’s sexy.
 It’s cool.
-It’s the kind of person you want to scoop back up and have all to yourself again.
+It’s the kind of person you want to scoop back up and have all to yourself again. (which is why brushing up on our conversation skills doesn’t hurt either).

 2. Not Complaining